Small business platform

-While previous iterations of JAX, built on generative AI, relied on one-off prompt-based outputs, the new agentic capacities allow it to act autonomously to access data and perform routine tasks.
-Xero intends for JAX to be able to do things like data entry, bank reconciliations, and AR/AP; the AI will observe the user's behavior and adapt itself to their workflows.
-With regard to bank reconciliations in particular, Xero's blog said the feature, which is coming soon, will work alongside the user to automatically reconcile bank transactions where there's high confidence, and give them full visibility over this automation.
+Where previous iterations of JAX were tuned toward shorter, simpler interactions, the new capabilities are intended to make JAX feel more natural as a collaborative partner.
+Xero intends for JAX to be able to do things like data entry, bank reconciliations and AR/AP; the AI will observe the user's behavior and adapt itself to their workflows.
+With regard to bank reconciliations in particular,

 Xero also touted JAX's ability to access data and provide insights.
-The AI will give the user instant access to their cash flow, P&L and balance sheet data; the user can query this data via conversational interface for further analysis.
-For example, they can request a gross profit trend for the past year and see it visualised in charts and tables.
-The AI can also combine insights from across the user's business and connect apps, then bolstering that with additional web research via a collaboration with OpenAI.
+The AI will give the user instant access to their cash flow, P&L and balance sheet data; users can query this data via a conversational interface for further analysis.
+For example, they can request a gross profit trend for the past year and see it visualized in charts and tables.
+The AI can also combine insights from across the user's business and connect apps, then bolster that with additional web research via a collaboration with OpenAI.
 This produces dynamic, versus static, reports that deliver personalized, timely insights such as key drivers behind a month's revenue growth.
-Xero said that the model will "spot opportunities and issues before you do."
+Xero said the model will "spot opportunities and issues before you do."

-Accountants and advisors can access these insights for their clients via the Xero Partner Hub (coming 2026), also announced during Xerocon.
-Among other things, accountants will be able to leverage JAX to instantly access client information via a new, customizable homepage with uplifted design and new widgets that brings client insights into one place.
-Xero developed the Partner Hub in response to professionals who told them that switching between different practice tools—Xero HQ, Practice Manager, Tax, and Workpapers—breaks workflows and wastes time.
+Accountants and advisors can access these insights for their clients via the Xero Partner Hub (coming in 2026), also announced during Xerocon.
+Among other things, accountants will be able to leverage JAX to access client information via a new, customizable homepage with uplifted design and new widgets that brings client insights into one place.
+Xero developed the Partner Hub in response to professionals who told the company that switching between different practice tools—Xero HQ, Practice Manager, Tax and Workpapers—breaks workflows and wastes time.

 "These features empower accountants and bookkeepers to advise clients effectively without time-consuming analysis, helping them elevate their expertise and get the core work done with their oversight," said Jolly in a later email.